 To ensure fast retrieval of targets, we encode their compositions in the binding kinetics, rather than in the energetics, of the mixture components.
 Therefore, considering the binding of component $i$ to a tip ${\bf t}_n$ and its subsequent unbinding (from a tip ${\bf t}'_{n+1}$ corresponding to the previous tip ${\bf t}_n$ to which has been added $i$), the detailed balance condition on the rates reduces to

 which encodes no information about the targets.
 The targets are instead kinetically encoded through the choice of forward rates

-where $r_i$ is the number of monomers in the tip ${\bf t}_{n}$ that have $i$ as neighbor in the corresponding location (\textit{e.g.}, with $n=2$, near-neighbor location for $i_\ell$ and next near-neighbor location for $i_{\ell-1}$) in any target string ${\bf c}^\alpha$, and $\delta$ is a kinetic discrimination parameter.
+where $r_i$ is the number of monomers in the tip ${\bf t}_{n}$ that are correctly placed relative to monomer $i$ at location $\ell + 1$ in any target string ${\bf c}^\alpha$, see SI for explicit formula, and $\delta$ is a kinetic discrimination parameter.
 Note that the rates are defined up to an irrelevant time unit.
 As an illustration, for the simple case $n=1$ this rule implies: $r_i=1$, if the monomer $i$ to be added is a neighbor of the tip monomer $i_\ell$ in any of the target strings; and $r_i=0$ otherwise.
 Alternatively, in the example of Fig.~\ref{fig:sketch}B with $n=2$, we have $k_{\rm D}^+(\{{\rm R,U}\})=\exp(2\delta)$, due to the target ${\bf c}^1=\{{\rm N,E,R,U,D,A}\}$, but $k_{\rm Z}^+(\{{\rm R,U}\})=1$.
 In the following, we study the conditions under which this minimal model allows accurate and fast retrieval of targets.